Special Interest Groups (SIGs)

 Scott has a passion for the topics of data privacy and security and enjoys the challenge of seeking solutions to enhance both in the ever evolving research environment.

-Institution Contract Reviewers - led by Jody Rice Gallagher - firstname.lastname@example.org
+Institution Contract Reviewers - Lauren Gogo - firstname.lastname@example.org

 The Institutional Contracts SIG was established in 2013 for contract negotiators at institutions.
 We have members from colleges, hospitals and universities as well as consultants and lawyers in private practice.
 Our members share questions and resources to help advance our knowledge and the profession.
 We use the CARA O3 platform to share templates, checklists, articles, publications and other contract-related resources.
 We work together to contribute to CARA's professional development offerings for those in contract negotiation.
 Our SIG community facilitates networking and is a great way to connect with your peers nationally.
 As a group we also promote the expertise of contract negotiators by collaborating on publications for the CARA Connection and the Process Pathways Poster Competition at CARA National.
 We invite you to join our dynamic and supportive community!